LIVING IN ASIA

 But instead of learning from your own mistakes first, it's wise to find out how to avoid the possible pitfalls of a relationship or marriage with someone not only from another country, but from a different culture.

-The author of "Retirement Living in the Philippines" has 30-odd years of entrepreneurial experience – in the USA as well as having lived in the Philippines, Papua New Guinea, Hawaii, Alaska, and Fiji.
+The author of the "Basic Expat Training Manual – Moving to the Philippines" has many years of entrepreneurial experience – in the USA as well as having lived in the Philippines, Papua New Guinea, Hawaii, Alaska, and Fiji.
 He feels that the most difficult aspect of foreign retirement in the Philippines is not just getting information, but involves four things: making the decision, having a plan of action before making the move, having enough courage to overcome fear and anxiety, and having a further plan of action for at least five years after arrival in the Philippines.

 Emphasis on these points set this guide apart from other books written on the subject.
-Learn more about “Retirement Living in the Philippines”.
+Learn more about “Basic Expat Training”.

 I also recommend the cheap but invaluable Philippines Guides now at Amazon.com from Perry Gamsby, an Australian who now divides his time between the two countries and married to a Filipina.
 Having made many mistakes himself, he wanted to help his fellow expats avoid them by first writing Philippine Dreams, an ideal first guide for foreigners interested in living in the Philippines.